Barcodes for Selling on Amazon

 As of May 2016 the answer is NO, UPC barcode numbers from UPC Resellers are NOT ALLOWED.
-Amazon revised the UPC section on Amazon Seller Central that explicitly states ‘Amazon requires sellers to obtain ‘valid’ UPC’s from the GS1 and further states that Amazon will confirm UPC barcodes are registered to their sellers and not 3rd parties.’
+Amazon revised the UPC section on Amazon Seller Central that explicitly states ‘Amazon requires sellers to obtain ‘valid’ GTIN’s from the GS1 and further states that Amazon will confirm UPC barcodes are registered to their sellers and not 3rd parties.’
 For many years before this announcement, some suppliers obtained UPC numbers from UPC resellers who advertised with discount prices online and on ebay.
 To view Amazon UPC Requirements go to; Amazon.UPC.Seller.Requirement

 We have worked with several Amazon suppliers who reported that during the item set-up procedure, Amazon flagged their UPC numbers for either of the following reasons:

 - UPC Numbers were already being used by a different supplier

 - UPC numbers were not issued to supplier being set-up.

 In both cases, Amazon required the supplier to license a UPC Company Prefix from the GS1.
 Click Here for GS1 UPC Barcodes.

 Are all Amazon suppliers required to place a UPC barcode on each item shipped to Amazon Fulfillment Centers?